Self-Advocacy Role in Leadership

 • To enhance quality of life through respite care, personal assistance, specialized training, individualized family assistance, retirement and old age planning.

-• To be free from discrimination and the right to receive fair and equal treatment in the criminal justice system.
+• To receive fair and equal treatment in the criminal justice system.

 • To vote in fully accessible polling places.